rblades/dhworkbook_master/docs/module-1/Exercises.md

 See how easy that was?
 Don't worry about submitting this.... yet.

 **NB** The next time you go to dillinger.io the last document you were working on will load up.
 That's because dillinger stashes your work in the browser cache.
-If you clear your cache (from your browser's tools or settings) you'll lose it, which is why in step 7 I suggested exporting..
+If you clear your cache (from your browser's tools or settings) you'll lose it, which is why in step 7 I suggested exporting.

 (For a richer discussion of some more ways markdown and pandoc can make your research sustainable, see Tenen and Wythoff, [Sustainable Authorship in Plain Text Using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown))